jeetrex17/jeetrex17.github.io/_posts/2025-10-09-making-shell-in-c.md

 ```

-this if like our main function its pretty basic , still let me break it down
+Tis if like our main function its pretty basic , still let me break it down

 `int argc` is the count of arguments which will be passed , example if you did ls , the argc is 1 , but if you did `ls -l /home` then its 3 , think why ?
 and now char \*\*argv its an double pointer , why double because argv is an arry of strings not char , if it was char then *argv would have been sufice